hyperledger/identus-edge-agent-sdk-swift/README.md

 ### Atala PRISM

 Atala PRISM is a self-sovereign identity (SSI) platform and service suite for verifiable data and digital identity.
-Built on Cardano, it offers core infrastructure for issuing DIDs (Decentralized identifiers) and verifiable credentials, alongside tools and frameworks to help expand your ecosystem.
+Built on Cardano, it offers the core infrastructure for issuing DIDs (Decentralized identifiers) and verifiable credentials alongside tools and frameworks to help expand your ecosystem.
-The complete platform is separated in multiple repositories:
+The complete platform is separated into multiple repositories:

 * [atala-prism-wallet-sdk-swift]() - Repo that implements Atala PRISM for Apple platforms in Swift.
 * [atala-prism-wallet-sdk-ts](https://github.com/input-output-hk/atala-prism-wallet-sdk-ts) - Repo that implements Atala PRISM for Browser and NodeJS platforms in Typescript.
-* [atala-prism-building-blocks](https://github.com/input-output-hk/atala-prism-building-blocks) - Repo that contains the platform Building Blocks.
+* [atala-prism-building-blocks](https://github.com/hyperledger-labs/open-enterprise-agent) - Repo that contains the platform Building Blocks.
+* [atala-prism-mediator](https://github.com/input-output-hk/atala-prism-mediator) - Repo for DIDComm V2 Mediator

 ### Modules / APIs

-Atala PRISM Swift SDK provides the following building blocks to create, manage and resolve decentralized identifiers, issue, manage and verify verifiable credentials, establish and manage trusted, peer-to-peer connections and interactions between DIDs, and store, manage, and recover verifiable data linked to DIDs.
+Atala PRISM Swift SDK provides the following building blocks to create, manage and resolve decentralized identifiers; issue, manage and verify verifiable credentials; establish and manage trusted, peer-to-peer connections and interactions between DIDs; and store, manage, and recover verifiable data linked to DIDs.

-* __Apollo__: Building block that provides a suite of criptographic operations.
+* __Apollo__: Building block that provides a suite of cryptographic operations.
 * __Castor__: Building block that provides a suite of DID operations in a user-controlled manner.
 * __Pollux__: Building block that provides a suite of credential operations in a privacy-preserving manner.
 * __Mercury__: Building block that provides a set of secure, standards-based communications protocols in a transport-agnostic and interoperable manner.
 * __Pluto__: Building block that provides an interface for storage operations in a portable, storage-agnostic manner.
-* __PrismAgent__: PrismAgent using all the building blocks provides a agent that can provide a set of high level DID functionalities.
+* __PrismAgent__: PrismAgent, using all the building blocks, provides an agent that can provide a set of high-level DID functionalities.

 ## Getting Started

 ### Setup

-To get started with the Atala PRISM Swift SDK, you can set up the SDK and start a new project, or you can integrate the SDK in an existing project.
+To get started with the Atala PRISM Swift SDK, you can set up the SDK and create a new project or integrate the SDK into an existing project.
 Before you start, make sure you have the following installed on your development machine:

 - Xcode 13.4 or later
 - MacOS 12 or later